 We arrived in Chernobyl town, still inhabited, as I was telling you.

-In the Soviet Union, the welcome signs to the cities or towns weren’t uniform, and almost always have something alluding to the main activity o the place, or something it was known for.
+In the Soviet Union, the welcome signs to the cities or towns weren’t uniform, and almost always had something alluding to the main activity of the place or something it was known for.

-Above is the Chernobyl welcome sign, I don’t think I have to explained why it’s like that.
+Above is the Chernobyl welcome sign, I don’t think I have to explain why it’s like that.

 So, we sat there and they showed us some maps and told us what happened, they explained to us what we were going to do during the day, and they briefed us on safety.